If you don’t have a story about suitcases and airports, than you’ve either never traveled or you’re extremely lucky.

 - Rules: It’s important to know ALL the rules before you head to the airport.
 Even if you’ve traveled recently, it’s always a good idea to review.
 I’ve found the rules change without warning and counting on past experiences doesn’t work.
 For example, a bag I’d carried onto numerous flights was suddenly over the size limit and I was forced to check my bag (with a charge.)
 You will want to specifically know how many bags you are allowed to check and their max weight.
 It’s also important to find out any carry-on regulations.

 - Moderate: Our family prefers to travel with moderately priced suitcases.
 While we feel like a quality bag is important to protect our luggage, we also realize airline travel can be rough on the bag itself.
 Even pricy suitcases will get torn up and/or dirty from frequent travel and will need to be replaced.
 Likewise, cheap suitcases do not hold up at all.
 So for us, it makes sense to invest in moderately priced suitcases and budget to replace them as necessary.
+This one is currently my favorite suitcase in my collection: Travelpro Maxlite.

 - Liquids: I’m sure by now most people are familiar with the TSA liquid rules (side note: it’s crazy to me that my kids have never know a time when non-ticketed passengers could walk out to the gates and gallons of liquid could be packed in a carry-on!)
 But one mistake I’ve seen a lot of people make is not packing their liquids carefully in checked suitcases.
 Always put your liquids in a sealed plastic bag (ziplock) and pack on the interior of your suitcase (not in an outside pocket.)
 This protects the liquids from bursting as bags are stacked and prevents disaster in the event that it does leak.